• Skip to primary navigation

 • Place the roasted peanuts, raw cane sugar, ginger and water to the boil in a medium sized non stick saucepan.

-• Once boiled, reduce to medium heat and leave to simmer (stirring frequently) until mixture has thicken and almost evaporated while covering the peanuts.
+• Once boiled, reduce to medium heat and leave to simmer (stirring frequently) until mixture has thickened and almost evaporated while covering the peanuts.
 This should take anything from 50 minutes to over an hour.

 • Around 50 minutes add the cinnamon, vanilla and almond essence.When the mixture is very very sticky and is stuck to the peanuts with virtually no liquid, the drops are ready.